 - Debt payments

 Don’t include anything thing that you wouldn’t give up if you experienced a job loss (date night, eating out…), stick to what’s most important.
-Take your monthly expenses multiply them by six months and that’s what you should have in your emergency fund.
+Take your monthly expenses multiply them by three or six months and that’s what you should have in your emergency fund.

-The Benefits of Having an Emergency Fund
+3 Reasons – The Real Benefits of Having an Emergency Fund

 The obvious benefit of having an emergency fund is that it allows you to forego the use of credit cards or bank loans to pay for emergency expenses.
 A means of staying out of debt.
 However, the not so talked about benefits are the ones that impact you emotionally and behaviorally.
 These are the real reasons why you need an emergency fund.

 - Confidence – the feeling you get when you are in control of your finances.